Roads in the United Kingdom: Roman Britain

-The primary function of Roman roads was to allow the rapid movement of troops and military supplies, but it also provided vital infrastructure for trade and the transport of goods.
+The primary function of Roman roads was to allow the rapid movement of troops and military supplies, and provided vital infrastructure for trade and the transport of goods.
 The roads were paved, a first for the island, and could carry heavy goods in all weathers.
 Following the Roman withdrawal from Britain, road maintenance became a very ad hoc activity.

 Medieval roads

 A network of roadways was developed in Britain in the Middle Ages to supplement the use of rivers as a system of transportation.
 Many of these roadways were developed as a result of trading of goods and services, such as wool, sheep, cattle and salt.
 They linked together market towns, towns with bridges, harbours and ports.
 Other roadways developed to meet the needs of pilgrims visiting shrines, such as Walsingham, and for transporting corpses from isolated communities to local graveyards.

 The "Four Highways" of medieval England

 The Icknield Way was one of four highways that appear in the literature of the 1130s.
 Henry of Huntingdon wrote that the Ermine Street, Fosse Way, Watling Street and Icknield Way had been constructed by royal authority.